workfi-tools/Grants-Program/applications/workfi_tools.md

 ## Future Plans

-___ Please include here

-- how you intend to use, enhance, promote and support your project in the short term, and
+- ___ how you intend to use, enhance, promote and support your project in the short term, and
-- the team's long-term plans and intentions in relation to it.
+- ___ the team's long-term plans and intentions in relation to it.

 ## Additional Information :heavy_plus_sign: